NHS Drama Staff

 Currently, Megan serves on the Board of Directors for the non-profit Columbus based organization OhioDance and is also an active member of the Dance Advance Team at DANCECleveland.
 The Movement Project’s work has been featured at Cleveland Public Theatre, Hullabaloo/Valerie Mayen, Cellar Door Cleveland, Arts in August, OhioDance Festival at BalletMet, Baldwin Wallace University, Ohio University and Dumbo Dance Festival in NYC.

-Musical Director, Spring Musical
+Musical and Vocal Director, Spring Musical

 William C. Shaffer is a full time organist, pianist, and accompanist in the greater Cleveland area.
 He received his Bachelor’s Degree in Piano Performance from Baldwin Wallace University under the late Dr. George Cherry, and received his Master’s Degree in Collaborative Piano under the guidance of Anne Epperson and Dr. Russell Miller at the Cleveland Institute of Music.
 His long list of accomplishments since then include a performance in the East Room of the White House, three international tours and guest performances with The Cleveland Orchestra and the Chicago Symphony Orchestra.